akalmykov/wp-content-copy-protection/readme.txt

 = Does your Plugin work on all major Browsers? =

 This plugin works on all major browsers.
 The full functionality (features) of this plugin was tested on the latest versions of IE (Internet Explorer), Mozilla FF, and Chrome without any problems.

-= Why did you Decide to Re-enable Text Selection ? =

-The text selection function was re-enabled simply to give users more "freedom" (knowing that even with text selection - they are still unable to actually copy any selected text).
-This way, the users are also LESS aware of the actual protection running in the backend (in hope of decreasing bounce rate).

 == Changelog ==